mayank-babariya/sentiment_analysis_network_graph_generator/README.md

-# Sentiment Analyser & Network graph generator
+# Sentiment Analyser & Network graph generator (TwitterSphere)
 The application was designed to analyze sentiment by collecting real-time tweets from Twitter and generating a network graph to visualize which other tags are being used alongside a specified tag.

 -Sentiment Analyzer